rollyourown-xyz/ryo-website-content/rollyourown/projects/host_server/index.md

 ## Host server introduction

-A [rollyourown.xyz](https://rollyourown.xyz) project needs to run on a server and the server needs to be reachable via a public IP address.
+The components of a [rollyourown.xyz](https://rollyourown.xyz) project need to run on a host server.
+A host server may be a virtual server (VPS) or dedicated server rented from a hosting provider, or may be a server or virtual machine hosted in your home or office.

-A host server is usually a server or virtual private server (VPS) hosted by a hosting provider, but may also be a server or virtual machine hosted in your home or office.
-The host server must be reachable via a public IP address and should be running Ubuntu 20.04 LTS as operating system.
-[Rollyourown.xyz](https://rollyourown.xyz) projects are written and tested to set up and deploy to a Ubuntu 20.04 LTS Linux server.
+The host server should be running Ubuntu 20.04 LTS as operating system.
+Our projects are written and tested to set up and deploy to Ubuntu 20.04 LTS Linux servers.

-A [rollyourown.xyz](https://rollyourown.xyz) host server is controlled from a [control node](/rollyourown/projects/control_node/) via a secure [wireguard](https://www.wireguard.com/) tunnel.
+A [rollyourown.xyz](https://rollyourown.xyz) host server is controlled by a [control node](/rollyourown/projects/control_node/) via a secure [wireguard](https://www.wireguard.com/) tunnel.
 Usually, no manual management of the host server is needed and the host server command line does not need to be accessed.
 However, users familiar with the Linux command line can log in to the server *from the control node*, for example for advanced diagnostics.
 A few useful commands can be found [here](/rollyourown/projects/host_server_advanced/).

+{{< highlight "warning" "Host server IP address">}}

+Your host server will typically need to be reachable via a public IP address.
+This allows access to your project's services via the internet and allows [Let's Encrypt](https://letsencrypt.org/) certificates to be requested for securing your services via HTTPS / TLS encryption.

+If you are hosting your own host server within your home or office network, then the host server will also be reachable via a private IP address.
+In this case the control node can manage the host server directly via this private IP address.

+{{< /highlight >}}

 ### Host server components